 The Eo generic object system.
-It was designed to be the base object system for the EFL.
+It's designed to be the base object system for the EFL.

-Eo is a library your application links to.
+Eo is a library to which your application can link.
 The procedure for this is very simple.
 You simply have to compile your application with the appropriate compiler flags that the

 pkg-config script outputs.
 For example:

 Compiling C or C++ files into object files:

 gcc -c -o main.o main.c `pkg-config --cflags eo`